Trump's policies are slowing the nation's growth, say economists — and consumers

 Breaking News Emails

-As the world’s economic elite gather in Davos for the World Economic Forum, recent data suggests that corporate titans as well as average Americans could be backtracking from the ebullience that characterized — and likely helped drive — economic growth last year.
+As the world’s economic elite gather in Davos, Switzerland, for the World Economic Forum, recent data suggests that corporate titans as well as average Americans could be backtracking from the ebullience that characterized — and most likely helped drive — economic growth last year.

 Historically, Wolfers said, economic survey respondents tended to leave politics out of their views about money and finances.
 In the era of Trump, that has changed.
 “Measures of sentiment have become incredibly polarized or politicized,” he said.
 “There’s been a massive disconnect between measures of sentiment and the economy.”

-Economists point out that businesses have considerably less to look forward to in the second half of the Trump presidency than in the first two years, characterized by a massive corporate tax cut and regulatory rollbacks.
+Economists point out that businesses have considerably less to look forward to in the next two years of the Trump presidency than in its first two years, characterized by a massive corporate tax cut and regulatory rollbacks.

 In its survey, PwC said factors including “international trade tensions, political upset and uncertainty, and stricter monetary and fiscal policy” all are forces that potentially could act as a brake on the global economy.
 "What you have now is not much more upside being seen, you see a lot more downside with the political agenda and trade conflicts, and no promise or hope for anything else like infrastructure," PwC global chairman Bob Moritz told CNBC on Tuesday.